return to main page

 BACKGROUND:

-Starting in 1924, and over about 30 years, T. J. Watson had positioned IBM as the dominate force in "unit record" accounting, punched cards, ... .
+Starting in 1924, and over the next 30 years, T. J. Watson had positioned IBM as the dominate force in "unit record" accounting, punched cards, ... .

-Around 1950, the new UNIVAC had made inroads to major IBM customers, and also T. J. Jr. was stressing T. J. Sr. about getting into the new field of electronic data processing, using vacuum tube based computers.
+Around 1950, the new UNIVAC had made inroads to major IBM customers, and T. J. Watson Jr. was stressing T. J. Watson Sr. about getting into the new field of electronic data processing, using vacuum tube based computers.

 By 1955, IBM had largely replaced Remington Rand UNIVAC as the principle producer of computers,

-and transistors were beginning to be inexpensive and reliable enough to be used by the thousands replacing vacuum tubes.
+- and transistors were beginning to be inexpensive and reliable enough to replace vacuum tubes.

-About then, IBM issued a directive that all further computer designs would use transistors exclusively.
+IBM's T.J.Watson Jr. issued a directive that after June 1, 1958 all further IBM computer designs would use transistors exclusively.

-And about then the design effort for the IBM 1401 started.
-And in 1958 the IBM 1401 was anounced and deliveries of this early all transistor machine (with one vacuum tube used in a test timing alignment amplifier) began.
+In 1958 the IBM 1401 was announced and deliveries of this early all transistor machine (with two vacuum tubes used in 1402 card reader/punch timing alignment amplifier ;-) began.

 The IBM 1401 sold very well by any standard in the business computer market place.

-Over about 8 years of availability (until replaced by the low end of the IBM 360 family) a total of about 13 thousand were sold - making it an early or maybe the first "mass produced" computer.
+Over about 8 years of availability (until replaced by the low end of the IBM 360 family) a total of about 13 thousand were in customer hands - making it an early or maybe the first "mass produced" computer.

-Many other companies were also eager to get into the computer business
+Many other companies were eager to get into the computer business

 http://en.wikipedia.org/wiki/Honeywell_200